poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 - leak the binary address from libc,
 - leak the flag from the binary.

-It could be solved in a shorter by one step way by finding a binary address inside of libc instead of using the stack for it but honestly I wasn't aware of this while writing the challenge.
+It could be solved in a shorter way by one step, by finding a binary address inside of libc instead of using the stack for it, but honestly I haven't thought about it while writing the challenge.
 To find the addresses in a GDB session you can dump a bunch of memory and search for the addresses by hand.
 GDB plugins like pwndbg or gef have special commands for finding addresses.
 I use pwndbg so I'll show you how to find them there.
 A naive solution would be to try to dump a bunch of pointers with the `telescope` command and hope for a lucky find.